Askim05/Plant-Disease-detection/README.md

   2.Train data
   3.Valid

- Download the plant disease detection code and run it on GOOGLE-COLAB upload the dataset and run the code.
+ Download the plant disease detection code and run it on GOOGLE-COLAB --> use my other repository for code and other details. upload the dataset and run the code.

  Use the srp-f doc for preparing the paper on the project.